shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 > **Changelog**
 >
->> 12/04/23: We are now checking for a functional comparison with functions from our Rise or above edition.
+>> 12/04/23: Check for a functional comparison with functions from the Rise or above edition.
 >
 >> 14/02/23: Added new STP tracking  "External technology apps/STP apps"
 >